Richy Werenski rallies to win Barracuda Championship

 Merritt failed to convert the 54-hole lead into a victory for the second straight year.
 Last year at Montreux, Collin Morikawa rallied to beat Merritt.

+“I finished the day with 10 straight pars and had 10 birdie putts, even one from the first cut, and just couldn’t get one to fall,” Merritt said.
+“It goes like that sometimes.
+That’s a little bit frustrating, but still a very solid week.”

-Merritt left a 30-foot birdie try short on the par-4 18th to give Werenski the victory.
+Merritt left a 30-footer just short on 18.

+“Just couldn’t find that one birdie on the back side,” he said.

 Matthias Schwab and Fabian Gomez tied for third with 37 points.